Quasi-likelihood inference for SDE with mixed-effects observed at high frequency: Profile-marginal quasi-likelihood inference

 The existence of $\wh{\vt}_1$ follows from the uniform continuity $(\mbbh_{11},\mbbh_{12})$ over $\overline{\Theta}_1$ and the measurable selection theorem.
 As such, we can execute the optimization of $\theta_\tau\mapsto\mbbh_{12}(\wh{\eta},\theta_\tau)$ as if we observe the random effects $\tau_1,\dots,\tau_N$ as $\wh{\tau}_1(\wh{\eta}),\dots,\wh{\tau}_N(\wh{\eta})$, respectively.
 This estimation method will be computationally much more convenient than the direct optimization of $\vt_1 =(\eta,\theta_\tau)\mapsto \mbbh_{1}(\vt_1)$.

 \begin{rem} ~ \begin{enumerate} \item The random function $\mbbh_{11}(\eta)$ based on \eqref{hm:tau-hat} is similar to the GQLF for a discretely observed diffusion process with an unknown time scale \cite{EguMas19}, where we considered profiling out the time scale parameter from the conventional Gaussian quasi-likelihood and derived the asymptotic properties of the associated estimators.
-Indeed, our technical arguments in this paper partly owe those in \cite{EguMas19}, while our situation is more complicated since we have many processes.
-We also note that the linear dependence of $\tau_i$ in the drift coefficient of \eqref{eq:Y_sde} is never essential: indeed, it does not matter how $\tau_i$ depends on the drift coefficient in the second-stage drift estimation where we will plug in $\wh{\tau}_i$ as a known quantity.
+Indeed, our technical arguments in this paper partly owe to those in \cite{EguMas19}, while our situation is more complicated because of the presence of the random-effect parameters.
+We also note that the linear dependence of $\tau_i$ in the drift coefficient of \eqref{eq:Y_sde} is never essential: indeed, it does not matter how $\tau_i$ depends on the drift coefficient in the second-stage drift estimation, where we will plug in $\wh{\tau}_i$ as a known quantity.

 \item In case where $c(x;\eta)$ does not depend on the unknown parameter $\eta$, then we can directly use